 Also, avoid creamed corn, as parrots are lactose intolerant.
 Parrots lack the enzyme lactase required for processing the lactose found in dairy products.

 How To Feed Parrots Corn on the Cob

 Corn on the cob should always be washed thoroughly before serving, even if you shop organic.

-Secure the corn on the cob firmly and allow your parrot to nibble.
-Keep an eye on the corn, ensuring it doesn’t start to rot before your parrot finishes it.
+Secure the corn on the cob firmly and allow the parrot to nibble.
+Keep an eye on the corn, ensuring it doesn’t start to rot before the parrot finishes it.

-Corn on the cob only lasts around two hours at room temperature before it starts to turn.
-Removing it from the cage is safer if your parrot isn’t interested in the corn.
+Corn on the cob only lasts around 2 hours at room temperature before it starts to turn.
+Removing it from the cage is safer if the parrot isn’t interested in the corn.

 How Much Corn on The Cob Can Parrots Eat?

 As corn shouldn’t be left in a parrot’s cage too long, encourage them to eat small corn on the cobs.
 If a parrot eats a full, small corn on the cob once a week, it won’t experience any adverse effects.

 As a foodstuff and a source of entertainment, corn on the cob is a worthy dietary addition.